bigchaindb/bigchaindb/docs/server/source/data-models/vote-model.rst

 ---------------

-BigchainDB checks all votes (JSON documents) against a formal schema defined in a JSON Schema file named :ref:`vote.yaml <The vote.yaml File>`.
+BigchainDB checks all votes (JSON documents) against a formal schema defined in a :ref:`JSON Schema file named vote.yaml <The Vote Schema File>`.

 An Example Vote